 'Enemy guards,' Horse signed the second Buffalo had finished correcting Dylis.
 'They'll see us soon.'

 'On my signal,' Doe signed and stepped into the center of the triangle.
 Buffalo quickly stepped up to fill the space left by her.
 Snake and Dog had turned to look at Doe, their stances more alert, their eyes aglow with blue light.
-They all stood frozen, as if listening to far off footsteps.
+They all stood frozen as if listening to far off footsteps.

 What are those scrawny dog-foxes on the Plains called?
 She let her mind drift in an effort to distract herself from the skin crawling at the back of her neck.
 Coyotes?
 Sounds right enough.
 Coyote it is then.

 Dylis looked up at the wall, now no more than two meters away.
-It was nothing like the other cities’ walls, no more than three meters in height and with holes for the wall guards to look out through, leaving their view of the ay enemy limited.
-It felt ridiculous to even call it a city wall, but Outer Camps was counted as such on all maps she'd even seen and twelve years of schooling didn't go away just because you'd seen the real thing.
-The lack of stone made it look weak; one carelessly thrown match and they'd be defenseless.
+It was nothing like the other cities’ walls, no more than three meters in height and with holes for the wall guards to look out through, leaving their view of the enemy limited.
+It felt ridiculous to even call it a city wall, but Outer Camps counted as such on all maps she'd ever seen and twelve years of schooling didn't go away just because you'd seen the real thing.
+The lack of stone made it look weak; one carelessly thrown match and they'd soon be defenseless.

 'Here,' Doe signed and then splayed her fingers like in imitation of an exploding firework; a sign that Dylis didn't recognize.
 There was no confusion on the others' faces though and they swiftly took up positions along the wall.
 Their eyes lit up.
 The wall melted away.

-Dylis had sort of been prepared for it, or something like it, but watching magic be used so causally was disconcerting.
+Dylis had sort of been prepared for it, or something like it, but watching magic be used so casually was disconcerting.
 The squads of very surprised soldiers on the other side of the partially melted wall was even less comforting.

 Dylis cursed and unsheathed her sword.
-Of course Sayer had to be on the other side of the wall at the moment they'd picked to invade.
+Of course, Sayer had to be on the other side of the wall at the moment they'd picked to invade.
 The look of disbelief and betrayal in her eyes stabbed Dylis in the gut like a knife.
 She knew quite well what that felt like by now, so the sensation was easy to recognize.